 Before I had two children with disabilities, I had it all figured out.
 We would do playdates at the local parks, host birthday parties at home, I would be on the PTA..
 I had it all figured out.
 But then, things changed and my plans didn’t exactly line up with how I envisioned they would.

 Instead, I started to wonder how to handle the isolation of parenting disabled children.

-Because, dear friends, that is one thing they really don’t tell you when your child receives their diagnosis.
+Because, dear friends, that is one thing they really don’t tell you when your child receives their diagnosis: how to handle special needs parent isolation.

-What They Don’t Tell You About Isolation of Special Needs Parenting
+What They Don’t Tell You About Special Needs Parent Isolation

 When my daughter was diagnosed, I had some inkling of what to expect.
 We would go through a series of evaluations and from there, we would prepare for her IFSP meeting.
 It all seemed fairly simple.
 And, in theory, it was simple.
 But life doesn’t seem to care about simple, you know?
 Life doesn’t care about your expectations.